kubeflow/blog/_posts/2025-02-16-synthetic-data-using-kfp.md

 <img src="/images/2025-02-16-synthetic-data-using-kfp/image-2.png" width="800">

 From above, we have an example where the final synthesizer is collected and saved.
-This step is used in below example, exporting the resulting synthetic data generator to cloud.
+This step is used in the example  below, exporting the resulting synthetic data generator to cloud.

 ## Using synthetic data generators, to enable multiple environments without data transfer